 In addition to earning rewards like points, miles or cash back, most rewards credit cards also come with many other perks.
 Travel credit card perks can include airport lounge access, credits for hotel stays and insurance for lost or delayed luggage.
 Cardholders can often also take advantage of discounts on Global Entry or TSA PreCheck and insurance covering your trip’s interruption, cancellation or delay.

 Many cards come with perks related to shopping and entertainment, including extended warranties on items purchased with your card and discounts and special offers for shopping with certain retailers.
-Cards also usually come with additional features like fraud protection and purchase protection.
+Cards can also come with additional features like fraud and purchase protection.